opendoorio/django-gather/README.md

 =====

 * jquery (assumed to be included in your parent project; if not - do it)
-* [timepicker jquery addon](http://trentrichardson.com/examples/timepicker/) - the required files are already included in the static dir but may need to be updated over time.
+* [timepicker jquery addon](http://trentrichardson.com/examples/timepicker/) - the files should be in included your media directories as appropriate.

 Expectations
 ======